-Step by step instructions on how to patch and repair sheetrocking, a must read for fixing holes, gaps and other imperfections in your walls!
+Instructions on how to repair drywall damage, a must read for fixing holes, gaps and other imperfections in your walls!

 Here’s our first after picture.
 Yes, it was during my country blue phase.
 Isn’t it just the cutest?

 Travel forward 20+ years and you have the same opening has had a sheet of plywood added and painted to separate the den from the kitchen with shelves added for decorative purposes.
 Yes, I was slightly tea pot obsessed but I am now recovering.

 Often homeowners believe they have to hire a professional to do home improvement repairs like this one but you can use a drywall patch kit or order the products I’ve suggested below.
 It may also depend on your confidence level and the size of the job.

 Our project was more than small dents in the drywall or a repair you can use a self-adhesive mesh patch or mesh tape on.
 Take these tips and apply them to YOUR own DIY project!